kubernetes/kops/docs/iam_roles.md

 *Every time `kops update cluster` is run, it must include the above `--lifecycle-overrides` unless a non-`security` phase is specified.*

-Finally, perform a rolling update in order to replace EC2 instances in the ASG with the new launch configuration:
+Finally, perform a rolling update in order to replace EC2 instances in the ASG with the new launch template version:

 ```shell
 kops rolling-update cluster ${CLUSTER_NAME} --yes